5 October 2020

-SnapBizz CloudTech (popularly known as SnapBizz) focuses on developing cloud-based solutions for the FMCG ecosystem (brands, retailer, consumer, and distributor) in large/medium “Kirana” stores.
+SnapBizz CloudTech (popularly known as SnapBizz) focuses on developing cloud-based solutions for the FMCG ecosystem (brands, retailers, consumers, and distributors) in large/medium “Kirana” stores.
 The company offers retailers and brands a disruptive cloud solution that enables their customers to find and order products and services online.

 The solution provides smart store management and contextual visibility to retailers to improve profitability.
-It also connects stores with its consumers, facilitating the last mile connect.
+It also connects stores with its consumers, facilitating the last mile connection.

 The solution comprises a tablet, barcode scanner, thermal printer, and an intelligent external 22” consumer-facing LED display for visual consumer engagement.

 The Business Need

 According to Nielsen, India has more than 6.65 million Kirana stores, contributing to nearly 90% of its total trade.
 The global pandemic has reinforced the importance of local Kirana stores and changed how these Kirana stores function.

 With the surge in demand, various demand and supply-related challenges have emerged.
 Social distancing and hygiene norms have made e-payment the new normal.
-Research suggests that the customers these stores won during pandemic can only be retained if they offer services such as home-delivery, credit, hyper-local apps, and hyper-local merchandising.
+Research suggests that the customers these stores won during the pandemic can only be retained if they offer services such as home delivery, credit, hyper-local apps, and hyper-local merchandising.

 SnapBizz has been working to organize and digitize these Kirana stores to improve their profitability.
-However, the need to digitize everything from stocks to payment has led to an unexpected surge in traffic, affecting the solution’s performance.
+However, the need to digitize everything from stocks to payments has led to an unexpected surge in traffic, affecting the solution’s performance.